 I continue to visit art shows and galleries and study art.
 I spend many days in Algonquin Park painting and have been fortunate to work at my art and remain in contact with many of my former students.

 I have appeared in the Stittsville Courier, the former Ottawa Journal, The Ottawa Citizen and other regional newspapers.
-My “Remembrance Day” programs have been included in the CBC, and CJOH news networks, The Winnipeg Free Press, newspaper, Ottawa Citizen, and regional newspapers.
+The art magazine, "Art is Spectrum, The Chelsea Perspective" Volume 27.
+My “Remembrance Day” programs at various schools have been included in the CBC, and CJOH news networks.

 My works have been shown in exhibitions in Ottawa with the OWAA, Ottawa West Art Association, The Scotia McLeod private exhibits sponsored by Colleen O'Connell-Campbell, The Agora Gallery New York City, Germotte Gallery in Ottawa, The Frederick Remington Art Museum in Ogdensburg NY, The Perivale Gallery, Manitoulin Island.